SignPath/website/docs/documentation/origin-verification.md

 * Origin metadata is provided by Jenkins CI, not the build script, and can therefore not be forged
 * The artifact is stored as an immutable Jenkins artifact before it is submitted for signing

-Contact support@signpath.io for the connector and documentation.
+Contact [our support team](/support) for the connector and documentation.

 ## AppVeyor